-Seriously, What A Day: 8 Things That Actually Happened On Tuesday
+Seriously, What A Day: 9 Things That Happened In 24 Hours

 SESSIONS: I don't know.
 It's not clear that he—how that would occur.

-Sessions later insisted that the Standard had "misrepresented his views," adding that it was "crystal clear that assault is unacceptable," though he did not say that he defined Trump's actions as sexual assault.
+Sessions later insisted that the Standard had "misrepresented his views," as the Washington Post reported, adding that it was "crystal clear that assault is unacceptable," though that statement still didn't make it clear if he defined Trump's actions as assault.

-To be clear, the Justice Department defines sexual assault as "any type of sexual contact or behavior that occurs without the explicit consent of the recipient," as the Washington Post's Danielle Paquette pointed out.
+To be clear, the Justice Department defines sexual assault as "any type of sexual contact or behavior that occurs without the explicit consent of the recipient," as the Washington Post's Danielle Paquette also pointed out.

 3. Sessions opposes waterboarding, Muslim ban